ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 Day 3: Blood cultures returned Klebsiella pneumoniae (ESBL-producing).
 Antibiotic regimen de-escalated to Ertapenem 1g IV 24-hourly per sensitivity.
 Haemodynamic status worsened; norepinephrine commenced at 0.05 µg/kg/min.

 Day 5: Vasopressor requirement peaked at norepinephrine 0.15 µg/kg/min.
-Renal function declined — creatinine 3.2 mg/dL (baseline 0.9 mg/dL).
-Nephrology consulted; CVVHDF commenced for acute renal replacement therapy.
+Creatinine 3.2 mg/dL (baseline 0.9).
+CVVHDF commenced for acute renal replacement therapy.

 Day 8: Vasopressors successfully weaned.
-Creatinine trending down to 2.1 mg/dL.
+Creatinine trending to 2.1 mg/dL.
 Spontaneous breathing trial initiated.

-Why it matters: The TPA reviewer is checking whether the ICU stay duration was justified by the documented clinical course.
-A 12-day ICU stay with a detailed day-by-day narrative showing initial critical illness, complications, and gradual recovery is far easier to approve than the same 12-day stay documented as “Patient admitted with pneumonia, treated with antibiotics, gradually improved, discharged.”
+The TPA reviewer is checking whether the ICU stay duration was justified by the documented clinical course.
+A 12-day ICU stay with a detailed narrative showing initial critical illness, complications, and gradual recovery is far easier to approve than the same stay documented as “Patient admitted with pneumonia, treated with antibiotics, gradually improved, discharged.”

 5. Procedures Performed